accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/glossaire.md

 The default size is the size of the body text.

-### O
+### P

-#### Output order
+#### Playback order
-In an office environment, the order of output is dictated by the order in which content is written.
+In an office environment, the playback order is dictated by the order in which content is written.
 However, certain bad practices can disrupt the order in which content is rendered.

 For example